-Health Information Exchange (HIE): The Contractor is required to join the membership organization, Arizona Health Current which is a non-profit organization established for the purpose of education and policy setting for Health Information Technology (IT).
+Health Information Exchange: The Contractor is required to join the membership organization, Arizona Health Current, a non-profit organization which provides a secure network ("The Network") for Health Information Exchange (HIE).
 As a participant of The Network, the Contractor shall be identified by The Network as a "data user" and is expected to become a "data supplier" over time, as required by AHCCCS.